KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/perform-cross-chain-atomic-swaps-using-atomicdex-mobile.md

 </div>

-- On the next screen you will be shown details of the swap you are about to perform.
-Press the "CONFIRM" button to start the swap if you are happy with the details
+On the next screen you will see details of the swap you are about to perform.

+- When ready, press the "CONFIRM" button to begin the swap

 <div style="margin: 2rem; text-align: center; width: 80%">